clarkfitzg/phd_research/opencv/opencv.md

 unappealing to me because it mixes two languages.
 I wonder if it could be rewritten such that all the error checking and R specific building, memory management, etc, happens seperately from the actual numerical code.

+All the basic templates are written to compute the l2 norm of a vector.
+Benchmarks show `.C()` to be the slowest, presumably because of unnecessary copying in that case.
+For a vector of 1 million numbers the C version is a bit under 1 ms, while vanilla R is 3 ms.